- Apply for funding to cover travel or dependent care costs. (Select users only)

 - To save your changes, click “Update”.

-The status of the NEW experiment changes to ‘SUBMITTED’ and a confirmation email is sent to the principal investigator and submitter.
+The status of the DRAFT experiment changes to ‘SUBMITTED’ and a confirmation email is sent to the principal investigator and submitter.

 The system allows you to submit a second experiment at a different facility ONLY when the proposal is at least in 'Submitted' status.
 To add an experiment to a different facility, the submitter will have to duplicate a previously submitted experiment and change the facility under ‘Edit’ of that newly duplicated experiment.